Whatsapp Icon

 What Support Services Are Available?

 Finally, understand the support system provided by your healthcare facility.
-This could range from psychological support through counseling, to physical support services such as physiotherapy, or guidance on nutritional plans tailored to cancer patients.
+This could range from psychological support through counselling, to physical support services such as physiotherapy, or guidance on nutritional plans tailored to cancer patients.

 Armed with these questions, you are better equipped to discuss BRAF mutation testing and its implications with your healthcare provider.
 Remember, an informed patient is an empowered patient.
 Make sure to tailor these questions based on your unique circumstances for the most comprehensive care approach.